zekzekus/hammerspoon-init/README.md

   },
 ```

-If you call "ctrl + cmd + alt + 3", it will apply all layouts you defined.
+If you call "hyper + 3", it will apply all layouts you defined.

-If you call "ctrl + cmd + alt + 4", the layout will be applied only on the focused application.
+If you call "hyper + 4", the layout will be applied only on the focused application.